migramirez2/Harmony-ONE/progress/rikako-hatoya.md

    - [Github Pages](https://rika97.github.io/HarmonyLotteryWebsite/)

 ---
+2024-10-04 Fri: Further worked on replicating `bridge-add-token`.
+[Deployed](https://explorer.harmony.one/address/one1x3hkg2ypexv567z76aahr675a93zk7pxcg038h) wrapper contract on Shard 1 and continued with CLI debugging.

 2024-10-03 Thu: Further debugging of CLI (/go-SDK) - linking errors with GMP and libmclshe384.dylib.
 Also continued with Whirlpool analysis - liquidity and fees seem to be readily available but need to look for historical price data for token prices.

 2024-10-02 Wed: Continued debugging Harmony CLI - openSSL error when running `make`, and continued analysis on JLP-SOL pool yield estimates with dune analytics.
 Started working on replicating adding bridge support for ERC20.